Praharsh14/PRODIGY_ML_01/README.md

 - 'Area Population': Population of city.
 - 'Price': Price that the house sold at.
 - 'Address': Address of the houses.

+# Linear Regression Model
+Linear Regression is a statistical method that models the relationship between the independent variables and the dependent variable.
+In this case, the independent variables are the features mentioned above, and the dependent variable is the house price.

+The Linear Regression Model will be trained on the provided dataset to learn the relationships between the features and the house prices.
+Once trained, the model can be used to predict the selling price of houses for new data.

+# Files
+TASK_01.ipynb: Jupyter Notebook containing the code for data exploration, model training, and evaluation. sample_train.csv: CSV file containing the dataset. readme.md: Readme file with information about the problem statement, dataset, and model.

+# Instructions
+Open the Jupyter Notebook TASK_01.ipynb.
+Run the cells in order to load and explore the dataset, train the Linear Regression Model, and evaluate its performance.
+Use the trained model to predict house prices for new data.